backstage/backstage/docs/plugins/composability.md

 children should be rendered based on information in the entity.

-This pattern will no longer work with the new composability system, and in general is very difficult to build any form declarative model around, as it depends on runtime execution.
-To help replace existing code, a new `EntitySwitch` component has been added to the `@backstage/catalog` plugin, which grabs the selected entity from context, and selects at most one element to render using a list of `EntitySwitch.Case`s children.
+This pattern will no longer work with the new composability system, and in general is very difficult to build any form of declarative model around, as it depends on runtime execution.
+To help replace existing code, a new `EntitySwitch` component has been added to the `@backstage/catalog` plugin, which grabs the selected entity from a context, and selects at most one element to render using a list of `EntitySwitch.Case` children.

 For example, if you want all entities of kind `"Template"` to be rendered with a `MyTemplate` component, and all other entities to be rendered with a `MyOther`